hlaure04/Laure3R/README.md

 Solidity-Error-Handling

 # Description
 A basic smart contract in which each of the functions that follow is executed: revert(), assert(), and require().

-# // SPDX-License-Identifier: MIT
-pragma solidity ^0.8.7;
-contract HandleErrors {

 # Getting Launched
 Installing Remix Online IDE